Let’s Get to Know Each Other

 About Andrew Joy, LCPC – Who I Am Now:

 I am a Licensed Clinical Professional Counselor (LCPC).
-I have been professionally in the field of Clinical Counseling and Sport/Performance Psychology for the past nine years.
+I have been professionally in the field of Behavioral Health/Clinical Counseling and Sport/Performance Psychology for the past nine years.
 For the past 20 years, I have been studying those respective fields and implementing specific strategies for my personal, professional, and athletic growth.

 Before founding TMD, I worked clinically with adolescents and adults who had a wide variety of clinical presentations.
 In 2014-2015, I was contracted as one of the Mental Skills coaches for the Stanley Cup Champion Chicago Blackhawks and their minor league affiliates.
 In addition to the Chicago Blackhawks, I have worked with a wide variety of individuals from youth athletes, adolescents, musicians and professionals both locally and on the East coast.